How Much Does a Bathroom Remodel Cost?

 Lighting and Ventilation

 Once you’ve made the decisions about materials, you’ll need to scale them to the size of the bathroom as you begin to calculate overall costs.
 Smaller bathrooms require less material and therefore are usually less costly to remodel—but because they are smaller spaces that require many cuts and trims of materials, sometimes they cost more than you might expect because of cut-off material waste.
-On average, a bathroom remodel costs $125 per square foot.
-Multiply the width times the length of the floor space to get the approximate square footage: a 3-foot by 5-foot powder room will cost about $1,500 to $2,250 to renovate, while a relatively palatial 9-foot by 10-foot bathroom can cost as much as $13,500 to renovate.
+On average, a bathroom remodel costs between $70 and $250 per square foot.
+Multiply the width times the length of the floor space to get the approximate square footage: a 3-foot by 5-foot powder room will cost about $1,050 to $3,750 to renovate, while a relatively palatial 9-foot by 10-foot bathroom can cost as much as $22,500 to renovate.
 If you have a larger bathroom and a smaller budget, you’ll need to decide where to splurge and where to compromise.

 Installation and Labor

 On average, labor to remodel a bathroom works out to $50 to $75 per hour, and it can make up between 40 percent and 65 percent of the budget.
 Whether or not you choose to work with a contractor will depend on the size of your remodel.
 For a quick paint job and a new sink and toilet, a handy homeowner can skip the labor costs, but for more involved jobs a contractor, plumber, and electrician may be necessary, and with all the contortions involved in reaching all the corners of a small bathroom, you may just choose to hire a painter to prevent aggravation.
-General contractors for larger jobs will cost between $300 and $400 per day, while a plumber can be as much as $2,000 per day depending on the job.
-Electricians add $50 to $100 per hour.
+General contractors for larger jobs will charge about 10 percent to 20 percent of the total project cost, while a plumber can charge between $45 and $200 per hour depending on the job and the experience level of the plumber.
+Electricians add $50 to $200 per hour.

 Additional Costs and Considerations